If you are out of work, or in work and on a low income, you may qualify for certain benefits or tax credits.

 Benefits for people with an illness or disability

-If you have a long-term health condition or disability you may qualify for Personal Independence Payment (PIP).
+If you have a long-term health condition or disability you may qualify for Adult Disability Payment.
 This can be paid to you whether or not you are working and it isn't affected by income or savings.

 What if you don't agree with a benefit decision?

 If you have been turned down for a benefit or have received a decision that you are not happy about, you can ask for the decision to be looked at again.
-This is called a mandatory reconsideration.
+This is called a mandatory reconsideration or re-determination.
 If the decision is not revised in your favour, you can appeal against the decision.